“FLOW” as an Operating Principle

 • Flow Efficiency — how much of that time is active vs. waiting?

-• Queue Aging – what’s been forgotten?
+• Queue Aging — what’s been waiting too long (and why)?

 What flows, learns.
 What’s stuck, decays.

-Here’s the trap: treating flow as a “fix” rather than a “capability.”
+HHere’s the trap: treating flow as a “fix” rather than a “capability.”

 Flow isn’t a quick fix.
-It’s a capability—a way of seeing, sensing, and shaping work.
+It’s a capability — a way of seeing, sensing, and shaping work.

 Building flow capability means: